 A healthy Oregon

-Helping people and communities achieve optimum physical, mental and social well-being through partnerships, prevention and access to quality, affordable health care.
+Ensuring all people and communities can achieve optimum physical, mental, and social well-being through partnerships, prevention, and access to quality, affordable health care.

 The Health Authority will transform the health care system in Oregon by:

 - Improving the lifelong health of Oregonians